 Step 1 Right-click on the destination folder or drive where you lost your file.
 E.g. your file got deleted in ‘My Documents’, then right-click on ‘My Documents’.
 A drop-down menu appears.

 Step 2 Scroll down and click on ‘Properties’.
 Doing so opens up a new window.
 In this new window, click on the ‘Previous versions’ tab present at the top.

 Step 3 A new menu appears which has several backups for that particular drive or destination at different times.
 Select the backup which you want to restore by clicking on it once.

 Step 4 Once you select the file, click on the ‘Restore’ option.
 A message appears asking are you sure you want to restore the data.
 Click on ‘Restore’.

-Step 5 A message appears that file has been successfully restored on your system.
+Step 5 A message appears that the file has been successfully restored on your system.
 Click on ‘OK’ to complete the process.

-1. It is generally advisable to use a good antivirus software on your system to avoid any situations of using system restore.
+1. It is generally advisable to use good antivirus software on your system to avoid any situations of using system restore.

 2. It is advisable to scan the programs and drivers before installing it on your system to avoid the abnormal functioning of your system.

 3. Multiple restore or backup points should be created so that the files and system can be recovered effectively in case of any malfunction of the system.